What Is Medical Necessity? Facility Overview and Best Practices

 2. Regulatory Agencies

-The Centers for Medicare and Medicaid Services (CMS) utilize the term when determining if services are appropriate for Medicare beneficiaries.
+The Centers for Medicare and Medicaid Services (CMS) utilizes the term when determining if services are truly appropriate for Medicare beneficiaries.
 In this context, necessity refers to the principle that healthcare services, treatments, and procedures should be provided to patients based on their clinical needs and the best interests of their health.
-The CMS use of medically necessary treatment applies to Medicare and other healthcare payers, including private insurance companies, who may have their own criteria to justify clinical necessity.
+The CMS medical necessity guidelines are meant to protect the patient’s best interest while regulating the cost of care.

 3. Insurance Companies